For Premier Experiences, Experience Premier

 Due to space restrictions, we ask that the client please limit checked luggage to one suitcase per person weighing no more than 50 lbs.
 (23 Kg).
 Luggage exceeding the maximum restrictions is subject to expensive overage fees or is at risk of being left behind.
 Many airlines are now charging fees for checked luggage, regardless of the number of bags.

 Although every effort is made to handle guests’ luggage carefully, we cannot be responsible, assume liability or accept claims for loss or damage to luggage and personal effects due to breakage, theft, or fair wear and tear through hotel airline and group carrier handling.
-It is important to have adequate insurance to cover these eventualities.
 For additional information with regards to luggage, please contact the individual carrier.

 Lost luggage is an unfortunate possibility in today’s world of airline travel.
 Some helpful hints to consider: Pack some basic clothing in your carry-on bag.
 Split your items between your suitcase and a traveling companion’s suitcase.
 Don’t pack any vital medications or valuables in your checked luggage.
 Confirm that your luggage is checked and tagged to your destination at airport check-in.
 Be sure to place your luggage claim tags in a secure place during your flight.
 File a claim for any missing luggage immediately before leaving the baggage claim area.
 Secure a case number and contact information for follow-up communications and be certain that the airlines have your onward itinerary.